GiovanniMorelli/MrRobot/README.md

 many robots as one wants to enter A position consists of two integers specifying the initial coordinates of the robot and an orientation (N, S, E, W), all separated by whitespace

 on one line.
-A robot instruction is a string of the letters “L”, “R”, and “F” on one line.
+A robot instruction is a string of the letters "L", "R", and "F" on one line.
 So: 1,1E (instruction to position the robot on square 1,1 facing east)

 RFR (instruction to tell the robot to turn right, go 1 forward, and turn right again) You can enter as many of those 2 lines per robots as you like.

-###The Output
+### The Output

 For each robot position/instruction in the input, the output should indicate the final grid position and orientation of the robot.
 If a robot

-falls off the edge of the grid the word “LOST” should be printed after the position and orientation.
+falls off the edge of the grid the word "LOST" should be printed after the position and orientation.

-#Sample Input
+### Sample Input

 5,3